 The Company believes that Treasure Mountains upside potential is not associated with the developed mine, but in its highest priority target, the MB Zone.
-While 2024 will focus on exploration at New Craigmont, the Company has applied for a multi-year area-based permit to the Ministry of Energy, Mines and Low Carbon Innovation, which would authorize it to conduct exploration activities for up to 5 years.
-Exploration will commence with the Company developing an IP Survey at the MB Zone in the latter half of 2024.
+While 2025 will focus on exploration at New Craigmont, the Company has applied for a multi-year area-based permit to the Ministry of Energy, Mines and Low Carbon Innovation, which would authorize it to conduct exploration activities for up to 5 years.
+Exploration will commence with the Company developing an IP Survey at the MB Zone in 2025.